wilsonj806/speedy-dashboard/README.md

 ```

 Change your working directory to the folder of the newly cloned repo and run ```npm install``` in your command line interface.

+### Using TypeScript

+**NOTE** As this project uses a large amount of TypeScript, a code editor/ IDE with TypeScript/ TSLint support is **STRONGLY** recommended.
+- Visual Studio/ Visual Studio Code is recommended, but Sublime, WebStorm, Eclipse and other editors support it as well
+  - See the [official site](https://www.typescriptlang.org/index.html#download-links) for more

 ### Running Storybook